 - Mamata Banerjee proposed sharing of rivers like the Torsa, which are closer to the border of Sikkim and Bangladesh.

-- The Torsa, in fact, has connectivity with Bangladesh’s Padma.
+- The Torsa has connectivity with Bangladesh’s Padma.

 - She proposed that the two countries set up a commission to ascertain the level of water flowing through the Torsa and the quantum of water that can be shared.